contractdesign/contractdesign.github.io/_posts/2022-10-23-tennis-ball.md

 tags: python
 ---

 A coworker told me about how the sound of a tennis ball's drop can be used to determine whether the ball is flat or not.
 As one would expect, flatter balls don't bounce as high as good balls, instead reaching a lower ratio of its initial drop height.
-This ratio can be measure from the sound of three successive bounces (or the two times between them) to compute the airborn time and from that derive the height.
+This ratio can be computed from the sound of three successive bounce from some basic physics.

 This notebook doesn't actually determine if a ball is flat or not.
 It explores the variation in measurement of a _single_ ball, which is all I had available.